moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 sources are included into a given session increase, the amount of media that can usefully understood by a single person diminishes.
-To put it more simply - too many people talking at once is much more difficult to understand than one person speaking at a time.
-Subsequently this will define some limitations in the number of concurrent or semi-concurrent, bidirectional communications that occur.
+To put it more simply - too many people talking at once is much more difficult to understand than one person speaking at a time, and this varies on the audience and circumstance.
+Subsequently this will define some limitations in the number of potential concurrent or semi-concurrent, bidirectional communications that occur.

 ## Live Media {#lm-media}